ZITADEL differs two different types of users:

 You can prompt the user to add a second factor method too by checking the Force MFA toggle in Login behaviour settings.

-When logged in, a user can then manage his profile in console himself, adding a profile picture, external IDPs and Passwordless authentication devices.
+When logged in, a user can then manage the profile in the console, adding a profile picture, external IDPs and Passwordless authentication devices.

 When building complex applications, having the possibility to add metadata is essential.
 ZITADEL provides a key value storage for users on the user pages.
 Just navigate to the section Metadata and click on edit.